dharmx/dharmx.github.io/content/posts/eww-powermenu/index.md

   will work as well.

   {{< admonition note "Does EWW work on Wayland?" >}}
-  This tutorial is designed for running eww on a xorg-based window manager, but minimal changes should be able to make it run on wayland.
+  This tutorial is designed for running EWW on a xorg-based window manager, but minimal changes should be able to make it run on wayland.
   See [build flags](https://elkowar.github.io/eww/#building) and [widget definitions](https://elkowar.github.io/eww/configuration.html#wayland).
   {{< /admonition >}}